-10 OMG Moments from the 2017 Emmy Awards
+The 10 Craziest Moments From the 2017 Emmy Awards

-The 2017 Emmy Awards—a.k.a “television’s biggest night”—aired last night, where dozens of TV’s biggest stars, including Nicole Kidman, Sterling K. Brown, and Elizabeth Moss, took home coveted Emmy statuettes to celebrate the past year of history-making television achievements.
-And while the usual who’s-going-to-win anticipation was fun and all, what really got us excited were the unscripted, off-the-cuff moments that made it onto the live show.
+The 2017 Emmy Awards—a.k.a “television’s biggest night”—aired on Sunday evening, and dozens of TV’s biggest stars, including Nicole Kidman, Sterling K. Brown, and Elisabeth Moss, took home Emmy statuettes to celebrate the small screen’s last year of achievements.
+And while the usual who’s-going-to-win anticipation is cool and all, what’s always the most fun are the unplanned, off-the-cuff moments.

-Though we watch scripted shows for the meticulously put-together plot lines and thoughtful directing, we typically tune into awards shows for the OMG moments that happen when you put a few hundred celebrities into a crowded room, add in booze, and see how they interact.
-From sore losers to impromptu kisses, here are 10 moments from last night’s 2017 Emmys that left us with our jaws dropped .
+Though we watch scripted shows for the meticulously planned plot lines and thoughtful directing, awards shows are famous for the spontaneous, OMG moments that happen when you put a few hundred celebrities into a crowded room, add booze, and see how they interact.

+From sore losers to impromptu kisses, here are 10 moments from last night’s 2017 Emmys that made our jaws drop.

 Donald Glover Reveals He's Expecting Baby No. 2